 Critical Bilingual Authorization

 Adriana Priego is a graduate student in the SJSU Lurie College of Education who is also pursuing a multiple subject teaching credential and bilingual authorization.
-Adriana is also the recipient of the Ada Louise Watters Scholarship award for the 2019-2020 academic year!
+Adriana was also the recipient of the Ada Louise Watters Scholarship award.

 Meet the Bilingüismo y Justicia Faculty

 To learn more about the Critical Bilingual Authorization Program, Bilingüismo y Justicia, please contact firstname.lastname@example.org.